kc101010/Research-Improving-Device-Drivers/Research/Differences between OS/Windows Driver Documentation.md

 tags: #windows

+This is actually the most recent driver documentation i've been able to find so far, various dates between 2021 and 2022.
+Specifically December 2021 through to May 2022.
+Seems like Microsoft decided an upheaval of documentation was in order.

 # What is a driver?
 "software component that lets the operating system and a device communicate with each other"